brunocvs7/Machine-Learning-MATLAB/README.md

- MATLAB codes for time series forecasting using Neural Networks (MLP), Support Vector Machine and Discrete Wavelet Transform.
+ Some MATLAB codes using Neural Networks (MLP), Support Vector Machine (clasification and Regression), Discrete Wavelet Transform and Autoencoders